 The SocketTools FTP client library provides methods for uploading and downloading files from a remote host, as well as a variety of remote file management methods using the File Transfer Protocol.
 In addition to file transfers, an application can create, rename and delete files and directories, list files and search for files using wildcards.
 The library provides high level methods, such as the ability to transfer multiple files in a single method call, as well as access to lower level remote file I/O methods.
-Both standard and secure file transfers are supported using SSH (SFTP), SSL and TLS (FTPS).
+Both standard and secure file transfers are supported using SSH (SFTP) and TLS (FTPS).

 The SocketTools FTP server library implements a complete, event-driven multithreaded server that can be embedded in your application.
 It can be used to provide direct access to files, as well as serve as a remote management mechanism using a standard protocol that is widely supported.
 Designed to work either in a typical desktop application or within a Windows service, the server operates in the background and can support multiple simultaneous client connections.
-The server supports both standard and secure connections using SSL and TLS.
+The server supports both standard and secure connections using TLS 1.2.
 It also provides advanced features such as user isolation, local authentication and support for the SITE EXEC command to allow the execution of external programs and scripts.

 The SocketTools HTTP client library provides an interface for accessing documents and other resources on a server using the Hypertext Transfer Protocol.
 In some ways it is similar to the File Transfer Protocol (FTP) in that it can be used to upload and download files; however, the protocol has expanded to also support remote file management, script execution and distributed authoring over the World Wide Web.
 The library implements version 0.9, 1.0 and 1.1 of the protocol, including features such as support for proxy servers, persistent connections, user-defined header fields and chunked data.
 Both standard and secure connections are supported using SSL and TLS (HTTPS).